 Document types (how can you support the transaction types and variations?)

-Document types are the various supporting documents that are used for each Smart Action Group.
+Document types are the various supporting documents used for each Smart Action Group.
 They should be named with a standard naming convention that allows the team to easily identify what a document is for by simply looking at the title of the document.

 How to set up powerful workflows

 To properly set up workflows, it’s important to carefully plot the tasks within each workflow and workflow variation.
-“Title is a ‘pay now or pay later’ industry and saving an hour of setup time is going to cost an exponential amount of time in workarounds on the back end,” Brown says.
+“Title is a ‘pay now or pay later’ industry, and saving an hour of setup time is going to cost an exponential amount of time in workarounds on the back end,” Brown says.

 Brown recommends that each transaction possibility is mapped from start to finish and “literally drawn out” on a whiteboard or in a process visualization tool.
 After the process is mapped out, an experienced staff member should review it to ensure nothing is missed.
 “We all have biases and knowledge gaps, so going through this exercise can surface those gaps while things are still conceptual and easy to change,” Brown says.

-Tasks within Qualia include multiple elements that allow businesses to get granular in their workflow set up.
+Tasks within Qualia include multiple elements that allow businesses to get granular in their workflow setup.
 Brown recommends that the following elements be mapped out for every task.

 - Placement: identify where the task should be placed in the workflow.
 Brown recommends that tasks are grouped in chronological order by role type.